 Frequently Asked Questions

-How long are you contagious with the flu?
+How long are you contagious?

 You are typically contagious for about 5 to 7 days after symptoms begin.

-Can the flu last longer than a week?
+Can it last longer than a week?

 Yes, some symptoms like fatigue can last longer.